Popular Dog Breeds

-Hair type: Well covered with thick, silky hair, very fine in texture, the Afghan hound's coat is a sort found among animals native to high altitudes.
-They can come in all colours but the silky coat is most often the colour of sand with a darker face and ear fringes.
+Hair type: They have thick, silky hair, that is very fine in texture; the Afghan Hound’s coat is a sort found among animals native to high altitudes.
+They can come in all colours; but the silky coat is most often the colour of sand, with a darker face and ear fringes.

-Afghan Hounds tend not to be fussy eaters, however choosing a high quality dry dog food is recommended to ensure they receive the right balance of nutrients to maintain their overall health, and keep their skin and coat in good condition.
-Depending on your Afghan's age and size, you can expect to feed between 215g and 295g of dry food a day, divided into two meals.
+Afghan Hounds tend not to be fussy eaters; however choosing a high quality dry dog food is recommended to ensure they receive the right balance of nutrients to maintain their overall health; and in addition to keep their skin and coat in a good condition.
+Depending on your Afghan’s age and size, you can expect to feed between 215g and 295g of dry food a day, divided into two meals.

 To help you choose the right food for your Afghan Hound, our pet care advisors are instore to provide you with advice and guidance.

 The Afghan Hound is relatively inactive indoors, but it does need lots of daily exercise like long walks and jogs to keep them healthy.
 They need large open spaces to play and run.
-This breed is extremely fast runner so never should be left alone in an unsecured area.
-Their living area should be securely fenced.
-They love to be outdoors but prefer to sleep indoors.
+This breed is an extremely fast runner so never should be left alone in an unsecured area.
+Their living area should be securely fenced, as they love to be outdoors but prefer to sleep indoors.

 Where to get an Afghan Hound